buildvoc/mappics/README.md

 3. Take pull using git pull command

 ## Run on your local machine
 ### Option 1

+#### Windows Os:
-XAMPP is being used for development purposes
+XAMPP is being used for development purposes [download](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.33/xampp-windows-x64-7.4.33-0-VC15-installer.exe/download), or you can use any other tool like [laragon](https://laragon.org/), it's very easy to setup and use.
+### Mac Os:
+Use [Herd](https://herd.laravel.com/), or [Valet](https://laravel.com/docs/master/valet) for Mac Os.

+>Use any tool you are comfortable with, but make sure you have PHP 7.4 or higher installed on your machine.

+>Make sure you have composer installed on your machine.

+### Steps to run on local machine:
-1. Clone project in C:/xampp/htdocs/ [Whatever directory you have xampp installed] directory. https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.33/xampp-windows-x64-7.4.33-0-VC15-installer.exe/download
+1. Clone project in `C:/xampp/htdocs/` [Whatever directory you have xampp installed] directory.
-2. Clone command: git clone https://github.com/buildvoc/mappics.git (second branch)
+2. Clone command: git clone https://github.com/buildvoc/mappics.git (master branch)
 3. Go inside mappics directory and run composer install command
-4. Run mp_db.sql file in phpmyadmin or using heidisql tool or download https://www.phpmyadmin.net/
+4. Run mappics.sql file in phpmyadmin or using heidisql tool or [download](https://www.phpmyadmin.net/)
 5. Open .env file and update your DB connection:
 6. DATABASE_URL="mysql://root:@localhost:3306/mp_db
 7. Run this command php -S localhost:8000 -t public/ to start server from root directory.